 Your Down Payment

-Lots of borrowers can qualify for a loan, but they can't afford a large down payment.
-Want to look into getting a new house, but don't know how to get together a down payment?
+Many buyers qualify for a mortgage loan, but they can't afford a large down payment.
+Below are a few straightforward ways to put together a down payment

-Ask for a generous gift from family.
-First-time buyers somtimes get down payment assistance from thoughtful parents and other family members who may be prepared to help them get into their own home.
-Your family members may be inclined to help you reach the goal of having your first home.
+Ask for a gift from family.
+Many homebuyers somtimes receive help with their down payment help from caring family members who may be able to help them get into their own home.
+Your family members may be happy at the chance to help you reach the goal of having your first home.

-The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in helping low to moderate-income Americans qualify for mortgage loans.
+The Federal Housing Administration (FHA), which is inside the U.S. Department of Housing and Urban Development (HUD), plays an important part in assisting low to moderate-income buyers get mortgages.
 Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

-Down payment totals for FHA mortgages are below those for conventional mortgages, even though these mortgages hold average rates of interest.
-The down payment can be as low as 3 percent and the closing costs could be included in the mortgage loan.
+Down payment amounts for FHA mortgages are lower than those for conventional mortgage loans, although these loans have current rates of interest.
+The required down payment may be as low as 3 percent while the closing costs could be included in the mortgage loan.